CH-Earth/datatool/example/README.md

 # Description

-This directory contains examples of chunking datasets for job submission via the script.
-Click on each file to view examples.
+This directory contains examples of subsetting datasets for job submission via the script.
+Click on each file to view the example.